-The Centre Marienthal, run by the National Youth Service, offers activities in the field of audio-visual technologies.
+The Centre Marienthal (Centre de Jeunesse Marienthal), run by the National Youth Service, offers activities in the field of audio-visual technologies.
 Actors from the youth sector can utilize its services to organise training courses, study sessions, conferences and seminars.
-The centre also organises several events, such as the 'Crème fraîche contest in the framework of the Luxembourg City Film Festival and the 'Créajeune festival, a video competition in the Greater Region.
+The centre also organises several events, such as the 'Crème fraîche' contest in the framework of the Luxembourg City Film Festival and the 'Créajeune' festival, a video competition in the Greater Region.